 Avoid beds made from standard memory foam as they can cause your dog's body to sink into the bed leading to painful pressure points and overheating.
 A truly orthopedic bed should provide excellent support for the entire body, promote straight spinal alignment, and relieve pressure so your dog can relax in complete comfort.

-Many manufacturers of cheap pet beds claim that their products are waterproof, but often they use bulky interior liners that trap spills under the fabric at the base of the bed.
+Many manufacturers of cheap pet beds claim that their products are waterproof, but often they use plastic like interior liners that trap spills under the fabric at the base of the bed.
 This means that the bed will quickly become soiled and need frequent washing.
-Waterproof liners also trap heat, causing discomfort and overheating.
+Waterproof liners can also trap heat, causing discomfort and overheating.
 Ensure any liner you do by is vapor porous or breathable to allow airflow.

 Does your dog have any special needs?
 A lot of the best working dog beds are made from modern stay-clean fabric that's resistant to stains and odors or built extra tough to resist tears and chewing.
-By comparison, low-quality dog beds are made from cheap fabric that traps odors and stains easily.
+By comparison, low-quality dog beds are made from cheap fabric that traps odors and stains and can easily be destroyed.

-High-quality beds also feature antibacterial fabric that helps protect your dog against allergens and harmful canine skin diseases caused by mold and bacterial growth.
-These high-performance fabrics ensure that your pet's bed stays clean, doesn't smell, and rarely needs to be washed.
+Some of the higher quality beds feature anti-bacterial fabric that helps protect your dog against allergens and harmful canine skin diseases caused by mold and bacterial growth.
+These high-performance fabrics ensure that your pet's bed is easy to clean, doesn't smell, and rarely needs to be washed.
 There are very few companies out there that use the higher quality fabric does to the price so you should absolutely do your research on what type of fabric is being used.